 Org accounts are a great option for international organizations that implement projects in multiple countries or regions or for companies that simply require better data management and access controls for members of their teams.
 A user can even manage multiple organizations from a single Ona account, obviating the need to maintain separate accounts for each project.

 You need a personal Ona account to create an organization account.
 After logging into your personal account, to create a new organization account, click on the New Organization option from your account dropdown menu.

 Whichever account you are currently logged in to will be the new organization account owner.

-You can also create an organization account from your Plan tab in your Settings page by clicking on the Create new organization link under the Organization Info section.
+You can also create an organization account from your Plan tab on your Settings page by clicking on the Create new organization link under the Organization Info section.